nidhaloff/igel/docs/README.rst

 Using the API with the served model
 ###################################

 This example was done using a pre-trained model (created by running igel init --target sick -type classification) and the Indian Diabetes dataset under examples/data.
-The headers of the columns in the original CSV are ‘preg’, ‘plas’, ‘pres’, ‘skin’, ‘test’, ‘mass’, ‘pedi’ and ‘age’.
+The headers of the columns in the original CSV are 'preg', 'plas', 'pres', 'skin', 'test', 'mass', 'pedi' and 'age'.

 **CURL:**